 Businesses have been talking, planning, and implementing strategies to offer new services, transform their business models, manage costs and increase efficiencies through digital transformation for quite some time – Deloitte also produces an ongoing series of insights dedicated to the topic.
 The exponential growth in data, coupled with increases in computer capability to process such data volumes, and continual advances in technology such as AI, means the job is never quite done.

-Business leaders have already identified the value of digitalization–helping their teams become more efficient, enabling differentiation in products and services, and even creating new business propositions.
+Business leaders have already identified the value of digitisation–helping their teams become more efficient, enabling differentiation in products and services, and even creating new business propositions.

-They consider technology, data, systems architecture, and talent strategies for successful transformation in the context of their organizational strategies.
-They also harness advanced analytics and statistical forecasting to support process transformation and look to synchronize governance across their different operational locations.
+They consider technology, data, systems architecture, and talent strategies for successful transformation in the context of their organisational strategies.
+They also harness advanced analytics and statistical forecasting to support process transformation and look to synchronise governance across their different operational locations.

 Many legal departments have largely been left out of this wave of technology transformation, because automation is traditionally applied to structured data and repetitive processes, while the legal function revolves around unstructured data—primarily documents—that reside outside of structured databases.

-Full-scale digitalization does not happen overnight, but the sooner the general counsel (GC) gets involved in the organization’s digital transformation strategy, the better.
-That way, the GC can make efforts to ensure that the legal technology employed can integrate with other organizational technology such as ERP systems, and should a cloud-first strategy be favored, steps can be taken to align the legal technology.
+Full-scale digitisation does not happen overnight, but the sooner the general counsel (GC) gets involved in the organisation’s digital transformation strategy, the better.
+That way, the GC can make efforts to ensure that the legal technology employed can integrate with other organisational technology such as ERP systems, and should a cloud-first strategy be favoured, steps can be taken to align the legal technology.
 Digital transformation can be daunting, so breaking it down into simple steps may be helpful: